off77th/off77th.github.io/_posts/NonTech/2025-04-12-The-Impact-of-Generative-AI-on-Critical-Thinking.markdown

 published: true
 ---

-Does the usage of AI impact critical thinking (and vice versa)?
-The Microsoft published paper ["The Impact of Generative AI on Critical Thinking: Self-Reported Reductions in Cognitive Effort and Confidence Effects From a Survey of Knowledge Workers"](https://www.microsoft.com/en-us/research/wp-content/uploads/2025/01/lee_2025_ai_critical_thinking_survey.pdf){:target="_blank"}, that explores how generative AI (GenAI) tools influence critical thinking among knowledge workers.
+Does the usage of AI impact your critical thinking abilities (and vice versa)?
+Microsoft published paper ["The Impact of Generative AI on Critical Thinking: Self-Reported Reductions in Cognitive Effort and Confidence Effects From a Survey of Knowledge Workers"](https://www.microsoft.com/en-us/research/wp-content/uploads/2025/01/lee_2025_ai_critical_thinking_survey.pdf){:target="_blank"}, that explores how generative AI (GenAI) tools influence critical thinking among knowledge workers.
 The paper can be summ up in the following way:

 ![Header of the paper](../../../assets/pictures/AI_and_human.webp)